University of Southern Mississippi: Athletics

 The Golden Eagles have excelled in all areas of athletics.
 Southern Miss has captured national titles twice in football and three times in track and field.
 In 2011, the Golden Eagle football team finished as the No. 19 team in the Associated Press (AP) College Poll.
 The Golden Eagle football team has also competed in twenty-four bowl games throughout the course of the program's history.
-It is important to note that twelve of these bowl games have resulted in a victory for the Golden Eagles.
+Twelve of these bowl games have resulted in a victory for the Golden Eagles.
 On November 13, 1982, the Golden Eagle football team upset Alabama's Crimson Tide in famed coach Bear Bryant's last home game in Tuscaloosa.
 M.M.
 Roberts Stadium is the home of the Golden Eagle football team and can hold up to 36,000 fans.
 The Golden Eagle baseball team are two-time Conference USA champions and have been invited to twelve regional NCAA tournaments and also a trip to the College World Series.
 The Golden Eagle baseball team has the No. 3 recruiting class in the country by Baseball America.
 University of Southern Mississippi baseball hosted the 2022 NCAA baseball regionals at Hill Denson Field at Pete Taylor Park, as well as the MHSAA softball championships at HawkinsBarker field.
 The Southern Miss basketball team is a one-time champion of the NIT tournament.

 Fine arts

 The University of Southern Mississippi is the only institution within the state, and one of a dozen universities in America, to be accredited in all four fine arts emphasis areas: art, dance, theatre and music.
 It operates the Southern Miss Wind Ensemble and the USM Symphony Orchestra, which has enjoyed soloists such as singers Renee Fleming and Ray Charles, cellist Yo-Yo Ma, violinist Itzhak Perlman, violinist Joshua Bell, flautist James Galway, clarinetist Anthony McGill, trumpet player Doc Severinsen, and tenor Plácido Domingo.
 The Southern Chorale has become nationally and internationally recognized.
 They recently performed at Carnegie Hall in New York City and performed at various concerts in Norway and Sweden.
 The Southern Miss Pride of Mississippi Marching Band has performed at such events as the inauguration of President Jimmy Carter and Macy's Thanksgiving Day Parade in New York in November 2010.
-The Department of Theatre and Dance has been active in the Kennedy Center/American College Theatre Festival at times recently placing first in various areas of the national competition.
-Several productions from USM have been selected for performance at the Region IV (Southeast) festival; two productions (Catfish Moon & The Rimers of Eldritch) have been invited to the national KC/ACTF festival at the Kennedy Center in Washington, D.C..
+The Department of Theatre and Dance has been active in the Kennedy Center/American College Theatre Festival at times, placing first in various areas of the national competition.
+Several productions from USM have been selected for performance at the Region IV (Southeast) festival; two productions (Catfish Moon & The Rimers of Eldritch) were invited to the national KC/ACTF festival at the Kennedy Center in Washington, D.C.